Psalms For Life

 A cry in the dark

-We live amid the stark daily realities of sickness, grief and death, which often put peace and security beyond our control.
-But what if God is behind such problems?
-Then he’s also the solution.
+The stark realities of sickness, grief and death often put peace and security out of reach.
+But what if God himself is behind our problems?
+If he is, then he’s also the solution.
 Our only hope.

 A David psalm.